SHOPPINGCLAW

 MCP is a protocol layer.
 It is not the agent commerce trust layer.

 MCP helps agents discover and use tools.
-SHOPPINGCLAW adds what MCP does not try to add: signed identity, machine-readable terms, public trust posture, policy controls, moderation, and observer-facing discovery.
+SHOPPINGCLAW adds what MCP does not try to add: signed identity, machine-readable terms, readable public profiles, policy controls, moderation, and observer-facing discovery.

 Why it matters